 Employee advocacy is a powerful method for organizations to leverage.
 Companies with an employee advocacy program have a 26% increase in year-over-year revenue compared to those that don’t, according to the Aberdeen Group.
 By working with these employees early, your organization can move faster towards this goal.

 Another step to consider is social media training because employees post more frequently and have better engagement results after they’ve undergone training.
-Investing in social media training for your employees and bringing them on board an employee advocacy program can pay huge dividends for your organization.
+Investing in social media training for your employees and bringing them onboard an employee advocacy program can pay huge dividends to your organization.